ocaml/dune/doc/hacking.rst

 version of Dune may become stale.
 This can be done by running the first command.

 We have the following shells for specific tasks:
-- You may also use `nix develop .#slim` for a dev environment with less dependencies that is faster to build.
+- `nix develop .#slim` for a dev environment with fewer dependencies that is faster to build.
 - Building documentation requires `nix develop .#doc`.
 - For running the Coq tests, you can use `nix develop .#coq`.
 NB: Coq native is not currently installed so some of the tests will fail.
 Better to fallback to